Collections

 - Stream API: Filter, map, transform, and collect data in a modern, readable way.

-- Unit Testing with JUnit 5: Apply the testing ideas from the Core program to Java and writing your first unit tests using the Arrange-Act-Assert pattern.
+JUnit 5: Apply the testing ideas from the Core program to Java by writing unit tests with the Arrange-Act-Assert pattern.

 The HackYourFuture curriculum is licensed under CC BY-NC-SA 4.0